ThePlatzhalter/Ghostbin/README.md

 ## Notes

-- You don't need to use the `-v /var/log/ghostbin:/logs` flag, but it is a useful feature in case you want to have logs.
+- You don't necessaryli need to use the `-v /var/log/ghostbin:/logs` flag, but it is a useful feature in case you want to have logs.